-After delivering the crowd-pleasing dramedies Juno and Up in the Air, Jason Reitman re-teams with Juno scribe Diablo Cody (blessedly eschewing the idiosyncratic slang dialogue that made her such a polarizing screenwriter) to deliver a bleak, crowd-numbing anti-comedy.
+After delivering the crowd-pleasing dramedies Juno and Up in the Air, Jason Reitman re-teams with Juno scribe Diablo Cody, blessedly eschewing the idiosyncratic slang dialogue that made her such a polarizing screenwriter, to deliver a bleak, crowd-numbing anti-comedy.

-Charlize Theron stars as Mavis, a bitchy former prom queen and now author of several disposable "young adult" novels (think Sweet Valley High, which Cody herself has been hired to adapt for the screen) who returns to her small Minnesota hometown for precisely one reason: to win back her old high school boyfriend (Patrick Wilson), who's now a contented husband and father.
+Charlize Theron stars as Mavis, a bitchy former prom queen and now author of several disposable "young adult" novels (think Sweet Valley High, which Cody herself has been hired to adapt for the screen) who returns to her small Minnesota hometown for precisely one reason: to win back her old high school boyfriend (Patrick Wilson), now a contented husband and father.

-There are upsides to this: Mavis's fictional hometown of Mercury, MN is hardly the cozy small town that typically appears in Hollywood movies: filled with national chain stores (residents are thrilled that a Chipotle has just opened up) and housing tracts, it's an accurate depiction of the soulless Middle American landscape of today.
-And Mavis's life in the "big city" – Minneapolis – is a joke as well, with a messy apartment in a prison-like high-rise and fast food lunches.
-(Mavis and a friend drinking coffee out of cups labeled "McCafe" is one of the film's subtler jabs at her pretenses of success.)
+There are upsides to this.
+For instance, Mavis's fictional hometown of Mercury, MN is hardly the cozy small town that Hollywood loves.
+Filled with chain restaurants – residents are thrilled that a Chipotle has just opened up – and housing tracts, it's an accurate depiction of the soulless Middle American landscape of today.
+Mavis's life in the "big city" – Minneapolis – is a joke as well: her ivory tower is just a messy apartment in a prison-like high-rise, and she sustains herself on fast food.
+(Mavis drinking coffee out of a "McCafe" cup is one of the film's subtler jabs at her pretenses of success.)

 In short, watching Young Adult is a deadening experience.
 If Reitman and Cody were aiming for an Alexander Payne-like examination of a modern American lost soul, they have instead landed squarely in Todd Solondz territory.
 Only without the ick factor.